 U.S. citizens and lawful permanent residents (LPRs) or green card holders have the ability to sponsor a foreign-born member of their family.
 Receiving permanent residency allows you to obtain employment authorization (commonly known as a work permit).
 While this process does not occur overnight, there are ways to get the process started on the right foot.
 Be aware that this right applies to immediate relatives only and other more distant relatives must seek alternative immigration options.
+Family-based green cards can be difficult to obtain, considering the immigration laws and the numerous forms that are required.
+VisaNation makes the entire process seamless and easy.
+Get started today!

 Because getting a green card in any category can be a difficult and tricky process, we compiled a list of helpful tips to keep in mind as you choose a green card, gather your documents, and file.
 However, no list of tips can replace having quality legal expertise and representation at your disposal.